10 Must-see Viewpoints for Edinburgh’s Festivals

 1. Edinburgh Castle

-No list would be complete without Edinburgh’s crowning jewel, the Castle.
-While it can be admired from afar at various spots around the city, the Festivals provide a great opportunity for a visit.
+While the castle itself can be admired from afar at various spots around the city, the Festivals provide a great opportunity for a visit.
 Each August sees the Castle Esplanade become home to a celebration of international culture as the world-famous Royal Edinburgh Military Tattoo takes place.
 Don’t miss this chance to see the iconic lone piper play against the stunning backdrop of one of Scotland’s most famous historical buildings.

 2. Princes Street Gardens